trinitylake-io/trinitylake/docs/format/location.md

 A Trinity LakeHouse should be created at a location that we call **Root Location**.

-Although TrinityLake in general does not depend on the directory concept in file system, The root location is expected to behave like a directory where all files in the LakeHouse is stored in locations that have the root location as the prefix.
+Although TrinityLake in general does not depend on the directory concept in file system, The root location is expected to behave like a directory where all files in the LakeHouse are stored in locations that have the root location as the prefix.

 To avoid user confusion, we will always treat the root location as ending with a `/` even when the user input does not.